flatironsdevelopment/flatirons-cypress-test-juan/readme.md

 You will test one of our internal applications called [Flatirons Fuse](https://flatirons.com/products/fuse/).
 Flatirons Fuse is an embeddable CSV importer.
-The application is hosted at: https://fuse-develop.flatirons.com/
+The application is hosted at: https://fuse-develop.flatirons.com/ Please use best practices for testing a third-party service in your tests.

 You need to implement the following scenarios using cypress, implement the same test in desktop viewport and mobile viewport:
 ```